Alejandro Zendejas: Mexico

-Controversy
+National team controversy

 In late August 2022, FIFA issued an investigation probe on the Mexican Football Federation regarding Zendejas' call-ups to friendly matches in October 2021 and April 2022, against Ecuador and Guatemala respectively, the matches themselves were non-FIFA regulated matches but nevertheless, Zendejas' national team allegiance was still under the 'legal' jurisdiction of the United States Soccer Federation, meaning that Zendejas had taken part in friendly matches for Mexico without consulting or filing a one-time switch to FIFA in order to switch national team allegiances, a violation of FIFA regulations.

-On November 9, 2022, Zendejas’ attorneys revealed to media that the player was considering a one-time switch to the United States.
+On November 9, 2022, Zendejas’ attorneys revealed to media that the player was considering representing the United States.

 On January 19, 2023, FIFA ordered Mexico to forfeit two friendlies—a 3–2 loss against Ecuador on October 28, 2021, and a 0–0 draw with Guatemala on April 22, 2022— and pay a 10,000 Swiss Franc fine for using Zendejas in violation of regulations.
 The Mexico under-23 team was also ordered to forfeit three games in which Zendejas played.

+United States

+On January 17, 2023, Zendejas was included in the list of United States national team call ups for two friendlies against Serbia and Colombia, as he had never applied to FIFA for a one-time switch in affiliation to be allowed to appear for the Mexico national team.